-Brexit - Information for staff
+Brexit – advice and support for staff

-What is the university doing to plan for Brexit?
+What is the University doing to plan for Brexit?

-- Listen closely to the concerns, ideas and experiences of our staff and students to ensure these inform our planning, lobbying and communications.
+We are listening closely to the concerns, ideas and experiences of our staff and students to ensure these inform our planning, lobbying and communications.

 Should I still apply for European Union research funding?